Blibbo/Studio/Languages/SHELL/cmd/Command Prompt.md

 In each terminal session, there's some "environment" information.

-At its lowest level, this information is:
+As far as I know, this information is:
 - what directory you're in
 - the variables in your environment